lambdaclass/elixir_riak_core/README.md

 Plus, the only thing that you have to do using this library is giving them names and implement a behaviour, Riak handles the rest for you.

+## Use cases:
+The most intuitive and straight-forward use case is a key-value store in memory, we've actually [implemented one here](https://github.com/lambdaclass/elixir_riak_core/blob/main/test/key_value/riax_kv.ex) for our tests.

-For example, a game server which handles requests from players could partition players through said hashing to handle load, and ensure that players requests are always handled on the same Virtual Node to ensure data locality.
+A game server which handles requests from players could partition players through said hashing to handle load, and ensure that players requests are always handled on the same Virtual Node to ensure data locality.